 any conditions necessary to ensure the Supplies are without risks to health and safety when used for a purpose for which it was designed or manufactured.

-Subject to any relevant foreign government restrictions, the Supplier must, so far as is reasonably practicable, provide to the Commonwealth Representative within 14 days (or such other period as agreed by the Commonwealth in writing) of a request by the Commonwealth any current relevant information concerning the matters referred to in paragraphs 18.c to 18.e above.
+Subject to any relevant foreign government restrictions, the Supplier must, so far as is reasonably practicable, provide to the Commonwealth Representative within 14 days (or such other period as agreed by the Commonwealth in writing) of a request by the Commonwealth any current relevant information concerning the matters referred to in paragraphs 17.2c to 17.2e above.

 The Supplier must ensure, so far as is reasonably practicable, that the Supplies are without risk to the health and safety of persons who use the Supplies for a purpose for which they were designed or manufactured.